akridge/dataportal/README.md

 ## Development
 Jekyll is a simple, static site generator for personal, project, or organization sites.
 Written in Ruby.

-Please see the [Architecture](https://github.com/timwis/jkan/wiki/Architecture) page in the wiki for info about JKAN.
+For more info about JKAN and Jekyll, please see the [Architecture](https://github.com/timwis/jkan/wiki/Architecture) page in the wiki.

 ## Installation
 See [Get Started](https://jkan.io/#get-started) on [jkan.io](https://jkan.io) for an installation wizard,